On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Results

+\begin{proof} Case $N_s(1) = \emptyset$ is trivial.
+The only possible graph is switching-equivalent to $K_2$ which is not a nut graph.
+Case $N_s(2) = \emptyset$ is also straightforward.
+The only possible graphs are switching equivalent to the cycle $C_n$ or the M{\"o}bius cycle $M_n$ (a cycle where exactly one edge carries weight $-1$).
+It is well known that $\{\eta(C_n), \eta(M_n)\} = \{0, 2\}$ (see, e.g.\ \cite{Fowler02}) and hence neither is a nut graph.

-\begin{proof} In the proof we first used computer search based on the data about regular nut graphs from the House of Graphs \cite{hog}.
-For some set of parameters $n,d$, we were able to prove existence and non-existence by search using the straightforward Algorithm~\ref{alg-1}.
-For some sets the search was unfeasible, but in these cases an example was generated by a heuristic approach.
-In some cases this involved planting a small number of negative edges.
-In others, a negative hamiltonian cycle was added to an ordinary nut graph. \end{proof}
+From Theorem~\ref{thm_orders} we have only a finite number of further cases to check (all those pairs $(n, \rho)$ that do not correspond to \kC\ in Table~\ref{tab:pinky}) in order to establish the theorem.
+For some sets of parameters $(n,\rho)$, we were immediately able to prove existence/non-existence by search using the straightforward Algorithm~\ref{alg-1}.
+For some parameter combinations, exhaustive search was unfeasible, but in these cases an example was generated by heuristic approaches.
+For some cases this involved planting a small number of negative edges in a general graph.
+For others, a negative hamiltonian cycle or perfect matching was added to an unsigned nut graph. \end{proof}

-A further theorem extends the results of Theorem~{\ref{thm:main}} to infinity along the leading diagonal of the table.
+All signed graphs mentioned in the proof can be found in Appendix~\ref{sec:appA}.
+Two further theorems extend the results of Theorem~{\ref{thm:main}} to infinity along the leading diagonals of the table.

 \begin{theorem} Let $\Gamma$ be a signed graph whose underlying graph is $K_n$.
-If $\Gamma$ is a signed nut graph then $n \equiv 1 \pmod 4$.
+If $\Gamma$ is a signed nut graph, then $n \equiv 1 \pmod 4$.
 Moreover, for each $n \equiv 1 \pmod 4$, there exists a signed nut graph with underlying graph $K_n$. \end{theorem}

 \begin{proof} Let $n = 4k + q$, where $0 \leq q \leq 3$.
 We divide the proof into three parts: (a) $q \in \{0, 2\}$, (b) $q = 3$, and (c) $q = 1$.